 I consider my ability to arouse enthusiasm among my people the greatest asset I possess, and the way to develop the best that is in a person is by appreciation and encouragement.

 Much of a person's character and identity is determined by how they get their feeling of importance.
 People crave appreciation the same way they crave food.

 Remember the difference between flattery and appreciation - flattery is insincere and deceitful, from the teeth and not the heart.
 Appreciation is honest, sincere, and based on actual feelings.
 Flattery is telling others precisely what they already think of themselves.
 Appreciation comes from thinking of someone's genuine good points we enjoy and sharing it with them.

 Leave along trails of gratitude when around new people.
-Remember every person you meet is superior in one way, and appreciate this while learning from them.
+Remember every person you meet is superior in at least one way, and appreciate what they are while learning from them.

 Don't think about what you want, think about what others want and show them how to get it.
 This works because people are instinctually only interested in what they want.

 Giving charitably is good, but also not an exception to this rule - wanting to feel good about giving was simply greater than wanting to keep one's money.

 Show them how to get what they want